Last updated: 13 June 2023

-Here’s what support you can expect from your early years setting provider:
+There are different types of support you can expect from your early years setting provider.

-- Special Educational Needs Co-ordinator (SENCO) each childcare provider must have a SENCO.
-Their role is to make sure the professionals at their Early Years setting can identify and meet the needs of children with SEND.
-The SENCOs also liaise with parents, carers and other professionals, such as health, who also support the child.
+Each childcare provider must have a SENCO.
+Their role is to make sure the professionals in their Early Years setting can identify and meet the needs of children with SEND.
+The SENCOs also liaise with parents, carers, and other professionals, such as health, who also support the child.

-- My Early Years Support Plan if an Early Years setting identifies a child as having SEN, they’ll work with parents and carers to create a support plan for them.
-In Waltham Forest this is called ‘My Early Years Support Plan’.
-This sets individual targets for your child to work on at nursery and is reviewed every term.
+If an Early Years setting identifies a child as having SEN, they’ll work with parents and carers to create a support plan for them.
+In Waltham Forest, this is called ‘My Early Years Support Plan’.
+This sets individual targets for your child to work on at the nursery and is reviewed every term.

 All Talk Project has been commissioned by Waltham Forest to provide a universal and targeted service to early years settings within the borough.
 All Talk is led by two Speech and Language Therapists.